 Second Largest Number In Array Java

-There are various ways available to find out the second largest number in array java. we are going to each of them with an examples
+There are various ways to find the second largest number in array Java.
+We will discuss each of them with examples.

 • Using Sorting technique